pydio/pydio-doc-admin-guide/4_access_control_and_security/6_group_tenancy.md

-Pydio Cells provides an additional layer for visibility by giving you the ability to restrain the scope for groups, meaning that you can choose if users of any group can interact (share for instance, or everything else) with users of other groups.
+Pydio Cells provides an additional layer for visibility by giving you the ability to restrain the scope for groups, meaning that you can choose if users of inside groups can interact (share for instance, or everything else) with users of other groups.

 ### What is group tenancy inside Pydio Cells